-For provisioned loss for the years ended December 31, 2019 and 2018, the impairment (reversal) loss arising from customers' contracts are \$14,849 and \$277,287, respectively.
+For provisioned loss for the years ended December 31, 2020 and 2019, the impairment loss arising from customers' contracts are \$175,073 and \$14,849, respectively.

-- (c) Liquidity risk - i.
+(c) Liquidity risk

+- i.
 The Group invests in financial assets measured at fair value through profit or loss in active markets, so it expects to sell the financial assets in markets with prices approximate to fair value.
 Financial assets at cost are not traded in active markets, thus, liquidity risk is expected.
 However, the Group's operating capital is sufficient to fulfill the Group's capital needs and it does not expect significant liquidity risk. - ii.
-The Group has the following undrawn borrowing facilities:
+The Group has no undrawn borrowing facilities. - iii.
+The table below analyses the Group's non-derivative financial liabilities into relevant maturity groupings based on the remaining period at the balance sheet date to the contractual maturity date for non-derivative financial liabilities.